AberdeenPHP/AberdeenPHP-Website/readme.md

 ## Editing a page
-If you are not familiar with Laravel it can be a little confusing at first.
+If you are not familiar with Laravel it can be a little confusing and over complex at first.
-Chances are the html you need to change will be in `/resources/views/pages/`.
+Chances are the html you need to change will be found in `/resources/views/pages/`.
-If its not there have a look at the Creating A New Page section just below.
+If its not there have a look at the *Creating A New Page* section just below.
 It runs through the key file locations and should help you find your way around.

 ## Creating a new page